$49.99 $89.99 Buy It Now

 Understanding ISO sensitivity is crucial for capturing high-quality images with your digital camera.
 ISO measures the sensitivity of your camera’s image sensor to light, with higher ISO settings making the sensor more sensitive and allowing you to shoot in low-light conditions without a flash.

-See also Best tough compact digital cameras
+See also Best digital camera for after effects

 However, increasing the ISO setting also introduces digital noise, which can degrade image quality.
 It’s important to find the right balance between ISO sensitivity and image quality for each shooting situation.
 Lower ISO settings (e.g., ISO 100-400) are ideal for well-lit environments, while higher ISO settings (e.g., ISO 800-3200) are better suited for low-light conditions.